 Selected Stage/Live Performance/Performance Art Credits

 - This Is Not A Musical: The Musical! – role of Beatrice (acting, singing, dancing) in premiere production part of the Hamilton Fringe Festival, creator/director Maxie Dara, July 20-30, 2017.
+Production won the festival award for highest ticket sales.

-- Solo vocalist – performing at private and corporate parties and events, with backing tracks or instrumentalists as per client, in Hamilton & area, from 2017.
+- Solo vocalist – performing at private and corporate parties and events, with backing tracks or instrumentalists as per client, in Hamilton & area, 2017.

 - A.R.T. – Anya & Rob – member of duo/trio playing an eclectic repertoire of acoustic originals (including mine,) vintage jazz, roots, folk and pop from all eras – occasional clubs, restaurants gigs, charity & outdoor events in Hamilton & area 2015 to 2017.